Monolithic Hyper ROM FE$^2$ Method with Clustered Training at Finite Deformations: Solution Strategy

-whereby $\matr{\amplitudal{\mdisplacement}}\in\mathbb{R}^{\amplitudal{n}}$ are the amplitudes of the corresponding basis vectors.
-The basis vectors $\matr{\ROMbasis}_i$ can be interpreted as deformation modes, whereby only the most dominant ones are being considered.
+wherein $\matr{\amplitudal{\mdisplacement}}\in\mathbb{R}^{\amplitudal{n}}$ are the amplitudes of the corresponding basis vectors.
+Here, and in the following, a superimposed tilde ($\tilde{\phantom{a}}$) marks the reduced representation of a quantity.
+The basis vectors $\matr{\ROMbasis}_i$ can be interpreted as deformation modes, of which only the most dominant ones are being considered.
 The modes can be found through a SVD applied to a collection of displacement snapshots from RVE simulations using representative loading paths, yielding the matrix decomposition as shown in equation \eqref{SVD_displacement}.
-Thereby an elastic-inelastic-split as proposed in \cite{Hernandez2014} should be used, which assures that the elastic range is recovered exactly:
+In doing so, an elastic-inelastic split, as proposed by \citet{Hernandez2014} should be used, which assures that the elastic range is recovered exactly: